google/Chrome.Docs/m47/InputDeviceCapabilities.md

 # InputDeviceCapabilities

-The `InputDeviceCapabilities` interface provides information about the physical device responsible for generating a touch event.
+The `InputDeviceCapabilities` interface provides information about the physical device or a group of related devices responsible for generating a input events.
+Events caused by the same physical input device will get the same [sourceCapabilities](UIEvent.sourceCapabilities.md) object, but the converse isn't true.
+For example, two mice with the same capabilities in a system may appear as a single `InputDeviceCapabilities` instance.

 ## Constructors